56 International

 R4.
 Total score received in all preliminary rounds (in both winning and losing games).

-Note: If two teams are tied for the same rank after applying the above R1 criteria, R2 criteria will be applied to determine which team among them get the higher rank.
-If the R2 criteria also fails to determine who gets the higher rank, R3 criteria will be applied, if the R3 criteria also fails to determine who gets the higher rank, R4 criteria will be applied.
+Note: If two or more teams are tied for the same rank after applying the above R1 criteria, R2 criteria will be applied to determine which team among them gets the higher rank.
+If the R2 criteria also fails to break the tie, R3 criteria will be applied.
+If needed, the process continues with the R4 criteria.

-Winners of the Semi-Finals will play for the 56 International Championship by playing 3 games of 18 shuffles.
+Winners of the Semi-Finals will play for the 56 International Championship by playing “best-of-three” games of 18 shuffles each.
+The loser is the First Runner-Up Team.

 Second Runner-Up:

-Semi-Final losers will play for the Second Runner-Up, only one round of 24 shuffles to decide the winner.
+Semi-Final losers will play for the Second Runner-Up by playing one game of 24 shuffles to decide the winner of Second Runner- up prize.
 Loser will be declared as the Third Runner-Up.

 Web site E-mail : 56international@gmail.com 56 Group E-mail: 56international@googlegroups.com